Custom-fitted device

 Sleep Apnea Treatment

-About the Custom Oral Appliance
+About the Oral Appliance Therapy

-Our custom oral appliance is a method of treating Sleep Apnea and snoring.
+Our oral appliance therapy is a method of treating Sleep Apnea and snoring.
 Unlike traditional CPAP machines, this appliance is worn like a retainer overnight and doesn’t have any moving parts or electronics.
 It is custom fit to your mouth to slightly position your lower jaw forward while sleeping.
 This opens your airways, giving you restful sleep without Sleep Apnea or excessive snoring.

 Smaller Volume, Greater Comfort